SublimeText/NSIS/README.md

 NSIS (Nullsoft Scriptable Install System) is an open source program and scripting language to create Windows installers.
 This plugin aids in the creation of such scripts/installers.

-This package is compatible with Sublime Text 3 (Build 3103 or higher).
-Click [here](https://github.com/SublimeText/NSIS/tree/st2-master) for the Sublime Text 2 version of this package.
+**Note**: This package is compatible with Sublime Text 3 ([Build 3103](http://www.sublimetext.com/blog/articles/sublime-text-3-build-3103) or higher).
+Click [here](https://github.com/SublimeText/NSIS/tree/st2-master) for a Sublime Text 2 version of this package.

 ## Screenshots